communitiesuk/epb-frontend/README.md

 Run `$ source ~/.bash_profile`, or `.zprofile`.
 Alternatively, restart the terminal.

-5. You must add additional local hosts to your hosts file on your machine, navigate to `/private/etc` and add:
+5. You must add additional local hosts to your hosts file on your machine with:

 ```
 127.0.0.1	getting-new-energy-certificate.local.gov.uk